WX-DongXing/unplugin-detect-update/README.md

    */
   fileName?: string
   /**
-   * The type of generated version
+   * The type of generated version, will be set to 'package' in development mode, and set the 'version' field in package.json under the current directory to the version
    *
    * @default commit
    */